Argus Increases Monster Beverage (NASDAQ:MNST) Price Target to $120.00

-Monster Beverage (NASDAQ:MNST – Get Rating) had its price objective hoisted by Argus from $118.00 to $120.00 in a report released on Tuesday, The Fly reports.
-The brokerage currently has a “buy” rating on the stock.
-Argus’ price objective suggests a potential upside of 17.24% from the stock’s previous close.
+Monster Beverage (NASDAQ:MNST – Get Rating) had its price objective upped by Argus from $118.00 to $120.00 in a report issued on Tuesday morning, The Fly reports.
+They currently have a buy rating on the stock.

-Monster Beverage (NASDAQ:MNST – Get Rating) last announced its quarterly earnings data on Tuesday, February 28th.
-The company reported $0.57 EPS for the quarter, missing analysts’ consensus estimates of $0.61 by ($0.04).
-Monster Beverage had a net margin of 18.88% and a return on equity of 17.32%.
-The company had revenue of $1.51 billion for the quarter, compared to analyst estimates of $1.60 billion.
-During the same quarter last year, the company posted $0.60 EPS.
-Monster Beverage’s revenue was up 6.2% on a year-over-year basis.
-Equities analysts forecast that Monster Beverage will post 2.98 EPS for the current fiscal year.
+Monster Beverage (NASDAQ:MNST – Get Rating) last posted its quarterly earnings results on Tuesday, February 28th.
+The company reported $0.57 earnings per share for the quarter, missing the consensus estimate of $0.61 by ($0.04).
+Monster Beverage had a return on equity of 17.32% and a net margin of 18.88%.
+The business had revenue of $1.51 billion during the quarter, compared to the consensus estimate of $1.60 billion.
+During the same quarter in the previous year, the company earned $0.60 earnings per share.
+The company’s revenue for the quarter was up 6.2% compared to the same quarter last year.
+Research analysts anticipate that Monster Beverage will post 2.98 EPS for the current fiscal year.

 Monster Beverage Company Profile